-Local match required. implementing the new service model, and evaluating project results.
-Better Utilizing Investments to Leverage Development (BUILD) Grants Federal (DOT) Competitive Capital Formerly TIGER, BUILD is a discretionary grant program aimed to support investment in infrastructure.
 BUILD funding supports planning and capital investments in roads, bridges.
 Transit, rail, ports, and intermodal transportation.
 Local match required.
-Can be used for capital expenditures to improve transit such as vehicle purchases and dedicated bus lanes.
-FY2022 provided \$1.5 billion for BUILD grants.
-Workforce Development Initiative Federal (FTA) Competitive Cooperative Agreement Operating Provides resources and support for public transit agencies to recruit, retain and train transit workers to ensure the transit industry has the workforce needed for today and in the future.
-20% local match requirement for recipients.
-Recipients may derive that match through inkind activities not funded by the Federal government and match from other Federal agencies as noted in the Coordinated Council on Access and Mobility resources on match.
+Competitive Cooperative Agreement Operating Provides resources and support for public transit agencies to recruit, retain and train transit workers to ensure the transit industry has the workforce needed for today and in the future.
+Cooperative agreements with transit agencies to develop innovative workforce projects.
+Funds from this program can be Workforce Development Federal 20% local match requirement for recipients.
+Recipients may derive that match through in-kind Reports and information on the results of those projects. used to help recruit new bus operators and train existing operators and maintenance staff Initiative 60 (FTA) activities not funded by the Federal government and match from other Federal agencies as noted in the Coordinated Council on Access and Mobility resources on match Meetings and conferences to gather information about public transit agency. on zero-emission technologies to help retain and develop MTD's existing workforce.
 Technical Assistance and Workforce Development Program projects = No local match.
-Cooperative agreements with transit agencies to develop innovative workforce projects.
-Reports and information on the results of those projects.
-Meetings and conferences to gather information about public transit agency.
 A new transit workforce technical assistance program.
-Funds from this program can be used to help recruit new bus operators and train existing operators and maintenance staff on zero-emission technologies to help retain and develop MTD's existing workforce.
-SB1 (State of Good Repair) Program State (Caltrans) Formula Capital Provide additional revenues for transit infrastructure repair and service improvements.
-These formula fuds are eligible for transit maintenance, rehabs, and capital projects.
+These formula fuds are eligible for transit SB1 (State of Good Repair) Program 61 State (Caltrans) Formula Capital Provide additional revenues for transit infrastructure repair and service improvements.
 Agencies can choose to dedicate these funds to the purchase of ZEBs to continue the ZEB transition.
 Funding is based on service area population and farebox revenues.
+Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) 62 State Voucher Capital Voucher program created in 2009 aimed at reducing the purchase cost of zero-emission vehicles.
+A transit agency would decide on a vehicle, contact the vendor directly, and then the vendor would apply for the voucher.
+Continued purchase of zero-emission vehicles to continue MTD's transition to a zero-emission fleet.
+Portion of \$65.6 million of funding for public transit buses

-BUILD Discretionary Grants | US Department of Transportation Workforce Development Initiative | FTA (dot.gov) 2022 State of Good Repair Program Guidelines (ca.gov)
+60 Workforce Development Initiative | FTA (dot.gov) 61 2022 State of Good Repair Program Guidelines (ca.gov)